Ben Helfgott: Biography

-Helfgott was born in Piotrków Trybunalski, Łódź Voivodeship, Poland.
-He was 9 years old when Germany invaded the country in 1939.
+He was with his siblings at their grandparents in Sieradz on 1 September 1939 when the German army invaded Poland.
+They were re-united with their parents at Sulejów where incendiary bombs were dropped.
+The town burned and the population of 5,000 unwisely sheltered in a nearby wood, that also burned.
+The family returned to their home town where his two uncles were among the many Jewish men who were shot.
+His father avoided this as he was able to confuse the guards.

 In 1942, he initially convinced the Nazis that he was ethnically Polish, and not a Jew.
 He was eventually sent to a concentration camp.
 Initially sent to Buchenwald, Helfgott survived the Holocaust.
 He was liberated in 1945, but was very weak.
-He was among 732 orphan refugees under the age of 16 brought to England after the war by CBF World Jewish Relief after being liberated from Theresienstadt; he formed a part of the initial 300 arrivals and thus of the group known as The Windermere Children who were sent to Troutbeck Bridge on arrival.
+He was among 732 orphan refugees under the age of 16 brought to England after the war by the Central British Fund for German Jewry (CBF), now World Jewish Relief, after being liberated from Theresienstadt; he formed a part of the initial 300 arrivals and thus of the group known as The Windermere Children who were sent to Troutbeck Bridge on arrival.
 He and one of his sisters (Mala Tribich, born Piotrków 24 September 1930, now living in London) were the only members of his family to survive the war; his mother and youngest sister were rounded up and shot by the Nazis.

 There are descriptions of his experiences both during and after the Holocaust in Martin Gilbert's book The Boys, The Story of 732 Young Concentration Camp Survivors about 732 young concentration camp survivors who were sent to the United Kingdom after the war.